Coronavirus vaccines sent by India reach Bhutan and Maldives | Politics

 Coronavirus vaccines sent by India reach Bhutan and Maldives

-Bhutan and Maldives on Wednesday became the first two countries to receive COVID-19 vaccines sent by India under grants assistance in sync with its 'neighbourhood first' policy.
+Bhutan and Maldives on Wednesday became the first two countries to receive COVID-19 vaccines from India under grants assistance in sync with its 'neighbourhood first' policy.

+It is learnt that two million doses of Covisheild vaccines, manufactured by the Serum Institute of India (SII), will reach Bangladesh on Thursday while one million doses will be supplied to Nepal.

 Bhutanese Foreign Minister Tandi Dorji thanked India for the ''generous gift''.